Table of Contents Show

 Having insurance is vital for every homeowner, but a surprising number of people don’t understand what their insurance covers.
-Or, more specifically, what is covered by apartment insurance and what is included, by buildings master insurance coverage.
-It is especially crucial for co-op and condo owners because these tend to be more complicated then homeowner insurance.
+More specifically, what is covered by apartment insurance and what is included by buildings master insurance coverage.
+It is especially crucial for co-op and condo owners because these tend to be more complicated than homeowner insurance.
 It is essential to understand the full implications you’re responsible for.
 Otherwise, you could run into a lot of frustration and surprises when something goes wrong.

 We explain the differences between condo and co-op insurance coverage.
-A good understanding of what it covers means you’ll save money and have fewer problems when a claim made.
+A good understanding of what it covers means you’ll save money and have fewer problems when a claim is made.

 What is a Master Building Insurance Policy?What is a Master Building Insurance Policy?

 Most condo and co-op buyers are so caught up in the buying process that they fail to read the fine print on what is covered by the building insurance.
 You should find out about this before you buy it because they can vary significantly from one property to another.
 In a nutshell, your private apartment insurance covers everything within the four walls of your apartment.
 Building insurance covers everything that happens outside of them.
 Don’t make the mistake of thinking that the building insurance will cover damage to your residence.
 Get a separate policy for your apartment.

 Condo Buiding InsuranceCondo Buiding Insurance

 Unlike homeowners, co-op and condo owners do not need to provide a binder of insurance when applying for a mortgage because the building itself is; insured on the association policy.
 It often confuses condo owners and makes them think that everything is covered.

 Condo insurance will cover, at its most basic, the following:Condo insurance will cover, at its most basic, the following: